MZAWeb/wp-log-in-browser/README.md

 Allows you to log data from your PHP WordPress code to your browser's console.

+Annoyed you can't var_dump from an JSON AJAX handler?
+Not anymore!

 For Chrome you need to install [ChromePHP](http://www.chromephp.com/).
 For Firefox you need to install [FireBug](http://getfirebug.com/) and [FirePHP](http://www.firephp.org/).